 Have a question about the annual review or post-tenure review process?
 We’ve compiled the answers you need.

-These training modules focus on the essential elements of useful and thoughtful reviews including how to prepare, conduct and manage a meaningful review process; and how to provide constructive criticism in a positive manner.
+The UNC System requires that all post-tenure review evaluators, including peer review committee members, department heads and deans, receive training that focuses on the essential elements of useful and thoughtful reviews including how to prepare, conduct and manage a meaningful review process; and how to provide constructive criticism in a positive manner.